alexstroukov/react-slex-form/readme.md

 $ npm install slex-form
 ```

 `react-slex-form` is a component driven form implementation for `react`.
-It is connected to `slex-store` via context through a `FormProvider` but usues a completely separate store from the rest of the application.
+It is connected to `slex-store` via context through a `Provider` (`react-slex-store`).
 Field updates are propagated via subscriptions to ensure only relevant UI is updated.

 ## Example Usage